girobh/girobh/README.md

 - 👨‍💻 All of my projects are available at **https://medium.com/@girobh**

-- With over two decades of extensive experience in IT and cloud infrastructure, I have honed a comprehensive skill set that encompasses everything from technical support and troubleshooting to the design and implementation of advanced cloud solutions.
-My career journey has allowed me to work with diverse technologies and in various roles, steadily building a reputation as a reliable, efficient, and innovative professional in the tech industry.
+- A senior IT specialist with over 20 years of experience specializing in network administration, software installation, technical project management, Cloud Computing, end-user support, and troubleshooting complex hardware and software issues.
+Adept at interfacing with customers and technical teams to diagnose problems and identify solutions.
+A strong history of defining overarching strategy and direction for IT organizations..

 <h1>Skills and Expertise:</h1>